The lead construction team for Blake's Early Learning Center (ELC) was recently recognized with an innovation award from

 Blake’s pre-kindergarten program is grounded in the belief that respect for the child is paramount to a meaningful education.
-On our Highcroft campus in Wayzata and our Blake campus in Hopkins, teachers hold our youngest learners at the center of the educational experience.
+Teachers hold our youngest learners at the center of the educational experience.
 To be eligible for pre-kindergarten, children must be at least 4 years old by Sept.
 1.

 The Power of Play